Ty France Player Props: Mariners vs. Twins

-Ty France -- with a slugging percentage of .125 in his past 10 games (including zero homers) -- will be in action for the Seattle Mariners versus the Minnesota Twins, with Kenta Maeda on the mound, on July 19 at 9:40 PM ET.
+Ty France -- with a slugging percentage of .114 in his past 10 games (including no home runs) -- will be in action for the Seattle Mariners versus the Minnesota Twins, with Pablo Lopez on the hill, on July 20 at 3:40 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Twins.

 Ty France Game Info & Props vs. the Twins